Image of Jonathan Davies

 Faculty of Science

-Jonathan Davies has been employed as Principal Teaching Fellow in Experiential Learning in the School of Pharmacy and Biomolecular Sciences since January 2024, having previously been previously employed a Senior Lecturer in Clinical Pharmacy since 2015.
-He is actively involved in the leadership of Experiential Learning for the MPharm programme, including practice placement and simulation-based learning.
-Jonathan is a GPhC-registered pharmacist with Independent Prescribing annotation, and has experience of providing pharmacy services in a hospital setting.
+Jonathan Davies has been employed as Principal Teaching Fellow in Experiential Learning in the School of Pharmacy and Biomolecular Sciences since January 2024, having previously worked within the School as a Senior Lecturer in Clinical Pharmacy since 2015.
+Jonathan is a GPhC-registered pharmacist with an Independent Prescribing annotation, and has experience of providing clinical pharmacy services in a hospital setting.
+Jonathan is actively involved in the leadership of Experiential Learning for the MPharm programme, spanning both practice placement and simulation-based learning and leads the design, delivery and implementation of programmes of work-based learning and assessment for pharmacy students in simulated and practice placement settings.

 Degrees